-Udai was appointed by Mayor Bill de Blasio as the Director of Children and Youth Services.
-In his role, he reports to Lilliam Barrios-Paoli, the Deputy Mayor for Health and Human Services, and works to help accomplish the Mayor’s agenda to address inequality.
+Udai is currently Associate Executive Director of Strategic Planning & Project Implementation, NYC Health & Hospitals.
+Previously, he was appointed by Mayor Bill de Blasio as the Director of Children and Youth Services.
+In that role, he reported to Lilliam Barrios-Paoli, the Deputy Mayor for Health and Human Services, and worked to help accomplish the Mayor’s agenda to address inequality.
 Before joining the administration, Udai served as Executive Director of South Asian Youth Action (SAYA!), a youth development organization dedicated to helping low income South Asian youth in New York City.
 Under his leadership for four years, SAYA! doubled its budget to nearly $2.5 million, grew to 75 staff and almost tripled the number of its program sites to 14.

 MPA, Class of 2002

 Prior to his tenure at SAYA!, Udai was the Assistant Deputy Commissioner for Parent and Community Engagement at the New York City Human Resources Administration.
 He managed 130 staff to strengthen child support programs that help low-income fathers be more involved in the lives of their children.
 He also served as Special Assistant to the HRA Commissioner.

 Udai previously served as the Assistant Director of the Policy Research Institute for the Region at Princeton University, where he also taught an undergraduate course on immigrant youth, Policy Director for Newark Mayor-Elect Cory Booker's transition team and the Manager of Policy and Operations at the 9/11 United Service Group.